RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Intermission 3.md

 "If we ignore the contusions, concussion, and lacerations, yes."
 The nurse added.

 "When will she be well enough for a hug?
 She needs at least a hug after everything she's been through."
 Brun rolled her eyes, fighting the urge to make a scene.
 She knew the nurse wasn't to blame.
-Some scumbag out there was.
+Some scumbag out there was, but the need to punch something was overwhelming.
+When she got home she was going to see if she could tear a phonebook in half as a way to channel these emotions.

 "According to her chart, gentle pats on her right shoulder for now.
 Or entwining fingers, her fingers managed to get out of this pretty unscathed.
 Normally for a battery and rape there's all sorts of defensive wounds on the hands and..."
 The nurse stopped talking, apparently catching on they weren't helping.